Orlov (diamond): Description

 A description was given by Eric Burton in 1986:

-The Orlov is a rarity among historic diamonds, for it retains its original Indian rose-style cut (see diamond cut).
+A Venetian lapidary named Ortensio Borgio was responsible for cutting the diamond.

 Its colour is widely stated as white with a faint bluish-green tinge.
 Data released by the Kremlin gives the Orlov's measurements as 32 millimetres x 35 millimetres x 21 millimetres, its weight being 189.62 carats (37.924 g).
-The weight is just an estimate – it has not formally been weighed in many years.
-Lord Twining's book A History of the Crown Jewels of Europe mentions how once, during a circa 1913 inspection of the crown jewels by the curator, the stone accidentally fell out of its sceptre.
+The weight is just an estimate – it has not formally been weighed in many years.Lord Twining's book A History of the Crown Jewels of Europe mentions how once, during a circa 1913 inspection of the crown jewels by the curator, the stone accidentally fell out of its sceptre.
 He weighed the stone, but did not write down its exact weight.
 He later said that it was about 190 carat, which corresponds to the measurement-based estimate.